 Typical Degree Requirements for FNP Programs at Nursing Schools

-In order to be accepted into this degree program, applicants must adhere to the requirements set forth by their chosen university.
+Generally, in order to be accepted into a Family Nurse Practitioner program, applicants must adhere to the requirements set forth by their chosen university.
 The requirement for each university may vary, but are very similar in nature overall.

 Transition is easier for BSN’s